Relative calibration of the LIGO and Virgo detectors using astrophysical events from their third observing run: Simulations

-A more general case with non-unity relative calibration factors has also been studied with $C_{\mathrm{HL}}=~1.04$ and $C_{\mathrm{VL}}=0.95$.
-We performed $60$ independent simulations by considering the same number of events as for the real case, i.e. $38$ events, and we draw them randomly from the BBH recovered injections without any constraint on the number of injections per coincidence type.
-We then make the average of the 60 log-likelihoods for these calibration factors and we show the profiles in figure~\ref{fig:fit_CHL_CLV_MCcounts_method_bias}.
-Fitting for $C_{\mathrm{VL}}$, we find $\langle C_{\mathrm{VL}} \rangle = 0.952\pm0.020$ where the uncertainty assumes 60 independent draws.
-Also in this case, we have an unbiased estimator of the true value $0.95$.
+Then, we consider the likelihood $\mathcal{L}_2$ on the number of events.
+We first use the same simulation as the one illustrated in figure~\ref{fig:loglikeli1_MC15} with initial values set to $C_{\mathrm{HL}} = C_{\mathrm{VL}} = 1$ and we show the results in figure~\ref{fig:fit_CHL_CLV_MCcounts_method_nobias}.
+We also perform $60$ independent simulations by considering the same number of events as for the real case, i.e. $38$ events.
+We draw them randomly from the BBH recovered injections without any constraint on the number of injections per coincidence type.
+Then, we make the average of the 60 log-likelihoods for these calibration factors and we show the results in figure~\ref{fig:fit_CHL_CLV_MCcounts_method_bias}. $\mathcal{L}_2$ is almost uninformative for $C_{\mathrm{HL}}$, which is due to the fact that the fraction of HL coincidences dominates the total number of events, and is therefore weakly sensitive to $C_{\mathrm{HL}}$.
+However, the uncertainty on $C_{\mathrm{VL}}$ is of the same order of magnitude (around $\pm0.15$) as the one computed with $\mathcal{L}_1$, meaning that $\mathcal{L}_2$ could be useful to better constrain the $C_{\mathrm{VL}}$ value.